Disclaimer: This post contains affiliate links. For more information, please read our disclosure policy.

 Most travelers prefer a point and shoot over the bulky DSLR’s but since the release of Mirrorless cameras, it became revolutionary to ordinary travelers as they can, not only, take amazing photos but also hassle less since the size is so small!
 To choose the best small camera for travel, consider what you need – weight, size, price, ease of use or other factors.

 If weight, price, and ease of use are your main focus, you should invest in a compact digital camera.
 It won’t weigh down your luggage, and it will fit in a purse or backpack.

 These cameras have few more features than point and shoot cameras.
 It is the best compact camera for travel as it is similar in size and has full manual mode along with auto mode.
 Usually, they can capture a picture in RAW format.
 These are a bit more expensive than compact cameras.

-If you want size, image quality, and weight are your primary focus, mirrorless camera is your best bet.
+If you want size, image quality, and weight are your primary focus, a mirrorless camera is your best bet.
 Unlike DSLR, it lacks the mirror reflex optical viewfinder.
-If you still need interchangeable lens without the bulk of DSLR, it is a perfect choice.
+If you still need an interchangeable lens without the bulk of DSLR, it is a perfect choice.
 An electronic viewfinder is another plus.
 It shows the real-time effect of ISO and aperture, unlike DSLR.